The Canadian dollar has fallen below $0.70 US. Oil prices have dropped below $30, negatively impacting government revenues.

-Lately, much of the headlines have been focused on using infrastructure investments to jump start the Canadian economy.
+Lately, much of the headlines have been focused on using infrastructure investments to jump-start the Canadian economy.
 Minister of Infrastructure and Communities, Amarjeet Sohi is now tasked with finding the right projects that can deliver jobs and growth in Canada.

 Canadian firms have to venture out into new markets outside of North America to grow.
 And Canada needs more Canadian firms to be successful abroad.
-This is particular true for Black run Canadian businesses.
+This is particularly true for Black run Canadian businesses.
 The Canadian Government needs to seek out new trade agreements and continue to strengthen our ability to leverage the ones we have in place today.

 There are many markets that Canadian companies should explore.
 Canada has a series of agreements known as FIPA (Foreign Investment Promotion and Protection Agreement) with numerous countries around the world.
 FIPA is a bilateral agreement aimed at protecting and promoting foreign investment through legally-binding rights and obligations.
 Currently, there are about 45 FIPAs that are in place, signed or being negotiated by the Government of Canada.
 This means, that Canadian firms have the opportunity to explore investment options with these nations with some degree of protection.